 1.1 This report outlines the content and purpose of the new Making Places Supplementary Planning Document (SPD).
-The draft SPD is attached at Appendix 1 and it is recommended that this draft document be published for consultation from 30 April to 28 May 2020.
+The draft SPD is attached at Appendix 1 and it is recommended that this draft document be published for four weeks consultation when Government guidance allows this to commence safely and responsibly in line with the approved Statement of Community Involvement.